 The purpose of a meeting agenda is to provide a working structure and order for professional gatherings.

 Leaders or hosts often create and distribute meeting agendas to keep the group focused on a particular topic of discussion and establish a flow to the meeting itself.
-Meeting agendas may let attendees know why they’re being included in a meeting, what ideas or updates they need to prepare, and what questions they should bring to ensure relevant and fruitful group discussions are taking place.
+A Kanban retrospective agenda, for example, may let attendees know why they’re being included in a meeting, what ideas or updates they need to prepare, and what questions they should bring to ensure relevant and fruitful group discussions are taking place.

 Let’s explore some of the different types of meeting agenda templates you may need to carry out successful weekly, team, board, and staff meetings.